Lewis Tregonwell: Early life

-Born 1758 in Anderson, Dorset, Tregonwell lived at Cranborne Lodge as the squire.
+Born in 1758 in Anderson, Dorset, Tregonwell lived at Cranborne Lodge where he was the squire.
 His second wife was Henrietta Portman.
-When Henrietta’s second child Grosvenor Tregonwell died, having been accidentally given a double dose of medicine, Henrietta sank into a melancholia, which resulted in the Tregonwells holidaying at Mudeford, near Christchurch, Hampshire, to recuperate.
-During their holiday they visited ‘Bourne’ which they found so delightful that they bought land, in 1810, built a house and so precipitated the growth of Bournemouth.
+When Henrietta’s second child, Grosvenor Tregonwell, died, having been accidentally given a double dose of medicine, Henrietta sank into a melancholia, which resulted in the Tregonwells holidaying at Mudeford, near Christchurch, Hampshire, to recuperate.
+During their holiday they visited ‘Bourne’ which they found so delightful that they bought land there in 1810.
+They subsequently built a house on the site, precipitating the growth of what became Bournemouth.

 More than 200 years earlier, Tregonwell’s direct ancestor, Henry Hastings, the eccentric Dorset sportsman (son of George Hastings, 4th Earl of Huntingdon), had briefly controlled the land that his great-great-great grandson bought, when he was lord of the manor of Christchurch from 1597 until 1601.
 Hastings’ youngest daughter Dorothy married Thomas Tregonwell.

 Military career

-By 1796 Tregonwell was Captain of the Dorset Rangers and led cliff top patrols of the Dorset Yeomanry in the area of Bourne Heath between 1796 and 1802 during the Napoleonic Wars.
+By 1796, Tregonwell was Captain of the Dorset Rangers and led cliff-top patrols of the Dorset Yeomanry in the area of Bourne Heath between 1796 and 1802 during the Napoleonic Wars.
 The eastern part of Dorset was under the command of Henry Bankes of Kingston Lacy; Bankes divided his area into several smaller parcels, and allocated officers to each area.
 Tregonwell was matched with the easternmost region, which took him up to the Liberty of Westover (now the site of Bournemouth).
 The rangers’ duty was to keep watch for smugglers, particularly along the cliff-tops, where Chines (wide fissures in the soft cliffs) allowed potentially easy access for smugglers and French invaders.

 Tregonwell was also a Justice of the Peace and Deputy Lieutenant for the county of Dorset.
 After the Battle of Trafalgar the threat of invasion by the French lessened and so in 1810 he felt that he was able to retire from the service.

 Later life

-Summer Mansion
+Summer mansion

-In 1810 the Tregonwells decided to build a house near Bourne Heath to live in over the summer months, their main residence was Cranborne Lodge.
+In 1810, the Tregonwells decided to build a house near Bourne Heath to live in over the summer months, their main residence remaining Cranborne Lodge.
 Tregonwell was able to buy 8.5 acre of what is now Bournemouth town centre for just £179 11s (£179.55) from Sir George Ivison Tapps, the Lord of the Manor of Christchurch.